serinamarie/Airbnb/README.md

 }
 ```

-Returns the same JSON object with a predicted price for that day.
+Currently returns the same object.
+Working on predictive functionality.